-Boho, short for Bohemian, is an interior design style characterized by an eclectic mix of patterns, colors, and textures that reflect a free-spirited and non-traditional lifestyle.
+Boho, short for Bohemian, is an interior design style characterized by an eclectic mix of patterns, colours, and textures that reflect a free-spirited and non-traditional lifestyle.
 The boho style draws inspiration from a variety of sources, including global travel, hippie and counterculture movements, and natural elements.

 Here are 7 key elements of boho interior style:

 - Eclectic Mix of Patterns: The boho style is all about mixing and matching patterns to create a unique and vibrant look.
-Bold, colorful prints such as paisleys, florals, and geometric patterns are commonly used.
+Bold, Colourful prints such as paisleys, florals, and geometric patterns are commonly used.

 3. Natural Materials: The use of natural materials, such as wood, rattan, jute, and wicker, is a hallmark of boho style.
 These materials create a sense of warmth and organic charm.

 4. Layered Textiles: Layering different textures and textiles is an essential aspect of boho interiors.
 Soft, plush fabrics such as wool, cotton, and linen are commonly used in throws, pillows, and rugs.

 5. Global-Inspired Accents: Boho style draws inspiration from global cultures, so incorporating accents such as Moroccan poufs, Indian textiles, and Turkish rugs is common.

 6. Vintage and Handmade Pieces: Incorporating vintage and handmade pieces adds character and personality to boho interiors.
 Unique, one-of-a-kind pieces, such as a hand-painted dresser or a vintage rug, are ideal.

 7. Plants: Bringing nature indoors is another key element of boho interiors.
 Plants add a touch of greenery and life to any space and help to create a calming and relaxing environment.

 Overall, the boho style is all about creating a relaxed and casual atmosphere that reflects a sense of individuality and creativity.